plainC/wondermacros/README.md

 Wondermacros package provides useful building blocks for C programmers from general purpose data structures to object-oriented programming frameworks.
+We provide various data structures and X-macros for more complex tasks like object-oriented programming in C.

 This project is still a work in progress, so stay tuned.

 We try not to reinvent the wheel and build on top of [Boost pre-processor